ISTQB Foundation Level Extension, Agile Tester

 Tools in Agile Projects

-Describes different tools available to testers according to their purpose and to activities in Agile projects.
+Different tools available to testers according to their purpose and to activities in agile projects